th3w1zard1/Andastra/docs/bwm_aabb_child_index_comparison_analysis.md

 - Multiplies by 44 (AABB node size) to compute byte offsets
 - This is a **different interpretation** from the game engine, but produces the same result when indices are 0-based

 **Note**: This approach works correctly when indices are 0-based, but would fail if indices were 1-based or used a different encoding scheme.
+For example, if the index was 1-based (value 6 for actual node 5), the calculation would be `6 * 44 = 264`, which is 44 bytes off from the correct position.

+**Status**: ✅ Correct (different interpretation, same result when indices are 0-based)

 ---

-### 3. kotorblender (Python Implementation)
+### 4. kotorblender (Python Implementation)

 **Location**: `vendor/kotorblender/io_scene_kotor/format/bwm/writer.py` and `aabb.py`